ipfs-shipyard/ipfs-github-action/README.md

+> [!CAUTION]
-# ⛔️ Deprecation Warning
+> # ⛔️ Deprecation Warning
-This GitHub Action is deprecated and no longer maintained.
+> This GitHub Action is deprecated and no longer maintained.
 Use [**`ipfs-deploy-acton`**](https://github.com/ipfs/ipfs-deploy-action) instead, which has similar functionality and supports IPFS Cluster, Kubo, and other pinning services.

 ## IPFS Cluster GitHub Action